(Last Updated on : 01/10/2019)

 hair, is worn to complete the look during important occasions.

-Traditional Dress of Assam
+Traditional Dresses of Assam

 Assam is famous for its Muga

 , worn on special occasions.
 Mekhla Chador is very similar to a half-saree of South India

 .
 There are many tribes in Assam

 , each with its own distinct and unique style of Mekhla Chador, distinguished by motifs, design and colours.
 The women of Dimasa tribe

 wear a skirt-like clothing which is called Rigu and an embellished vest-like attire called Rijamphai, sometimes also known as Rikhaosa.